 What are milano cookies?

-Milano cookies (also known as Monaco cookies in other parts of the world) are arguably in the top two on the list of most beloved sandwich cookies, depending on who you ask.
+Milano cookies (also known as Monaco cookies in other parts of the world) are arguably in the top two on the list of most beloved sandwich cookies.
 They’re a popular store-bought treat, but you can also make your own at home.

 These tender and delicate sandwich cookies are made of two oblong vanilla wafer–like cookies that sandwich luscious chocolate ganache.
 The cookie snaps when you bite and melts in your mouth as you chew!

 The trickiest part of making these cookies is making them uniform in size.
 The best guide — and the one that takes the least amount of time and effort — is a folded sheet of parchment paper.

 Tear a sheet of parchment paper in the width of your baking sheet.
 The trick is to have the two straight factory-cut edges meet (instead of the two edges torn from the roll).
 Fold the parchment lengthwise first, and continue to fold it over itself.

 The rectangles on my grid measure about 2″ x 2.5″.
 Yours don’t have to be the same size, but you do want one edge that’s about 2″ long.

 Alternatively, you can mark 2″ intervals in pencil on the parchment.
 Just make sure to flip the parchment so the lines are on the back side — not on the side where the cookies will bake.

 You’ll need two of these sheets to line two cookie sheet pans.

 Makes about 20 cookie sandwiches